 One of the most distinctive and beautiful things about Australia is its contrasting landscapes.
 From the pristine beaches, to the lush rainforest and barren outback.
 With more and more people traveling and many tourist destinations becoming overcrowded, the trend is changing to travelers looking for more unique experiences.
 Particularly with social media, everyone wants that rare selfie, something that’s going to go viral, not the same old shots that have been done to death.

 Such an honour to be not only featured in the Gold Coast Bulletin with my work as a local photographer, but to have the front cover of the Gold Coast Eye Magazine.
-It’s been a journey trying to re-invent myself as not just a WAG anymore and the support of the local and online community have been both overwhelming and greatly appreciated.
-Thank you!

 I’ve been visiting Noosa since I was a Melbourne schoolgirl escaping the cold in the September holidays with my family.
 I’ve lost count of how many times I have been here, but one thing is for sure, I never tire of coming back.
 I have been so lucky to have travelled a lot in my life, all around the world and the more I travel, the more I want to explore new places.
 There are many places I have been where I consider it a tick off the bucket list, “been there, done that”, never to return.
 Noosa is most definitely NOT one of those places.
 Noosa is somewhere I am constantly drawn back to.
 But why?
 I hear you asking.
 What is it about Noosa specifically?